Reinaldooo/Feedreader/README.md

 * Go to the [FeedReader site](https://reinaldooo.github.io/Feedreader/);
 * Wait a few seconds and a modal will inform you that all tests are done.
+* Scroll down to check all tests performed, and if they all passed.